Curriculum vitae — Matthew McNeil, B.A.

 He worked for and subsequently owned a successful antiques business in Oklahoma City for seven years after his return to the United States in 1993; however, he sold this business in February 2000.
 Since that time, he has worked exclusively in the personal property appraisal, estate liquidation and brokerage professions.

-McNeil Liquidations is proud to have been awarded a coveted “Best of The City” award from Slice magazine in 2014.
+McNeil Liquidations was awarded a coveted “Best of The City” award from Slice magazine in 2014, and was the recipient of Angie’s List’s Super Service award for three years running.

 Mr. McNeil was awarded the “Person of the Year” award by Oklahoma City’s Executive Success Club in December 2014.